 Many countries offer, such as Vanuatu or Nevis for instance, what can be coined as an 'offshore-citizenship'; which is a citizenship granted to individuals looking to reap all the lifestyle benefits that a second passport offers without having to actually live or reside in the respective country.

-Having a second passport gives many benefits for those looking to liberalize their escape options.
-Whether ones is seeking to run from oppressive or overbearing governmental regimes, to be treated as a first class citizen, or would like to secure their future in a second opportunity, a second passport may be the option for you.
+Whether ones is seeking to escape from oppressive overbearing governmental regimes, would like to be treated as a first class citizen, or would like to secure their future in a second land of opportunity, a second passport may be worth investigating.

 Who Needs a Second Passport?

-A Second passport is generally for people who are looking for an alternative passport, fast.
-While there are a few other ways to get a second passport, whether that is through naturalization after being a resident for x number of years (which takes awhile) or family blood (not all of us are so fortunate) a citizenship by investment is immediate (60-90 days) and is the next best option if you can afford it.
+A Second passport is generally for people who are looking for an alternative, fast.
+While there are a few other ways to get a second passport, such as through naturalization (after being a resident for x number of years) or family lineage (not all of us are so fortunate), citizenship by investment on the other-hand is open to anyone and is immediate (60-90 days).

-Those who are looking to get a second passport are those who (1) come from politically or economically unstable countries, who perhaps at the stroke of a pen can be thrown in jail and their assets seized.
+(1) Those who come from politically or economically unstable countries.
+Much of the world is plagued by despots, dictators, hostile governments that create precarious social and/or economic conditions that make living there undesirable.
 Living in any autocratic country or even one that has severe capital controls can be a little unnerving when institutions have such much power of you.

-Being (3) a citizen of a country where there are significant travel restrictions and less visa-free travel opportunities.
+(3) If you are citizen of a country where there are significant travel restrictions and less visa-free travel opportunities.
 Not everyone has access to a Japanese passport, who now hold the worlds most powerful passport, with visa free travel to 190 different countries.
 If you are a citizen of Russia, China or Nepal, you are ranking much lower down, and looking at numbers around 118, 76, and, 51. ouch.

-(4) Anyone looking to effectively re-sructure their tax debt, a second passport option can open up the door to significant tax reductions.
+(4) Anyone looking to effectively re-structure their tax status.
+A second passport option can open up the door to significant tax reductions.
 Its much harder to reside in a high-tax jurisdiction and effectively eliminated your taxes - even with a company in an offshore jurisdiction.
 A decade ago, this was more common practice, however, with all the tax information sharing, governments are much more keen on closing those loopholes.
 To eliminated your tax burden, you have to move more than just your assets.

-Having a second option in todays world is not just a luxury, but is a necessity; A plan-B is not just for the few, but for the many.
+Having a second option is not just a luxury, but is a necessity; A plan-B is not just for the few, but for the many.

 Differences Between A Passport, Residency and Citizenship

-While having a second passport is often talked about, what is really meant is having a second citizenship, which a passport exemplifies, as a passport is just a travel document while a citizenship is something which grants one certain rights and protections granted to them by the issuing governmental authority.
-Having a second passport is allowed by many countries, but it should always be researched whether or not dual nationality is allowed.
+While having a second passport is often talked about, what is really meant is having a second citizenship, which a passport exemplifies, as really, a passport is just a travel document while a citizenship is something which grants one certain rights and protections granted to them by the issuing governmental authority.

 There are several ways to get a second passport.
 While we offer Citizenship by investment programs that offer second passports to individuals who have the economic investment capability, there are several other ways to get a second passport through: